bgaze/laravel-crud/doc/usage.md

 3. **SoftDeletes**
 Choose the option you need, simply confirm to add standart softDelete fields.
 4. **Migration fields**
-Define your model's table field (see detailed explanations below).
+Define your model's table field (detailed explanations [below](#defining-migration-fields)).
 5. **Review and confirm CRUD configuration**
 Review the displayed summary of the CRUD and confirm to start files generation.

 To use your CRUD, simply run `php artisan migrate` and access to the displayed index path.
 You can also create some data for your model using the generated seeder class.

+Any step of this generation process can also be set using options.

+A very good way to work is first to prepare all your app Models as CRUD commands, so you can focus on your application structure and database shema.
+Then you just need to run prepared commands to get a warking base application.

+Please see [CRUD command options](crud-options.md) for more details.

 ## Defining migration fields